 But we turned bad luck into a fun day at Il Collaccio, going for a walk and enjoying some downtime at the pool.

 Before we left, we got to chat with Raffaello, the manager of Il Collaccio.
 He told us about his expansion and further innovation plans for the future.
 I always love it when I get to speak to the people behind a business.
-It gives you a look behind the scenes and almost always these people are incredible passionate about what they do.
+It gives you a look behind the scenes and almost always these people are incredibly passionate about what they do.

 It wasn’t any different with Raffaelo, and so I was happy to hear that Il Collaccio didn’t suffer any damages during the earthquakes that followed in the weeks after our stay.
 It’s now quiet in the region again and Il Collaccio is ready to welcome guests again in the new season.